THE VOLGA GERMANS IN PORTLAND

 Dr. Richard Koch

 After high school, Rich attended Oregon State College (now Oregon State University) and served in the military during World War II.
 He played football for the 8th Army in Japan following the war.
-The 8th Army team played in the Yokohama area starting with the occupation of Japan.
+The 8th Army team was stationed in the Yokohama area, beginning with the occupation of Japan.

-Rich later decided to extend his education at the University of Oregon Medical School (now Oregon Health Sciences University) receiving a doctor of medicine degree in 1954.
-He served as a general practitioner in Pilot Rock, Oregon for many years.
+Rich later decided to extend his education at the University of Oregon Medical School (now Oregon Health Sciences University), where he received a Doctor of Medicine degree in 1954.
+He served as a general practitioner in Pilot Rock, Oregon, for many years.
 He delivered over 2,000 babies during his years of medical practice.

 Rich was appointed to the Oregon Racing Commission by Gov. Victor Atiyeh in 1984.
 He served as a charter member of the Wildhorse Casino board of directors.
 He was also a member of the board of directors for the Inland Empire Bank and owned the R. A. Koch Ranches in the Pilot Rock area.